synesthesia/site2019/content/note/2023/2023-06-28-0443-working-with-this-hugo-site-in-github-codespaces/index.md

 I had a vague feeling this might be to do with memory (I had heard that `hugo serve` could be memory-hungry) so re-ran the command with the `--printMemoryUsage` flag.
 Sure enough it peaked just below the maximum memory of the VM (default codespace VM is 2 cores / 8GB RAM) before it fell over.
 To increase the RAM available you need to jump up to 8 cores / 16GB RAM, and at this configuration the command worked, with a maximum allocation on this site of 8.6GB.

 Although this size of machine does eat up the compute allotment, even on the free tier you get 120/8 = 15 hours per month.
 I already pay for a Github Pro subscription, so within that $4 price you get 180/8 = 22.5 hours per month.
 For the few times I need to edit the blog in a browser this seems a very reasonable compromise.

+## Update

+By setting the container user to `root` the process will work from a windows directory too.

 ## Final version of the configuration